 Figure 2.
 The geographic extent of the Regional Coastal Resilience Assessments in dark gray.
-The methods used to create the Assessments for the continental U.S. Atlantic, Gulf of Mexico, and Pacific coastlines are available in a separate report (Dobson et al. 2019); this document describes the overarching methods as applied to, or expected to be applied to, all remaining regions.
-All Regional Assessments will be completed by 2021.
+This document describes the overarching methods as applied to Puerto Rico, the U.S. Virgin Islands, Hawai'i, the Northern Mariana Islands, Guam, and American Samoa.
+The methods used to create the Assessments for the continental U.S. Atlantic, Gulf of Mexico, and Pacific coastlines, Alaska, and the U.S. Great Lakes are available in separate reports (Dobson et al. 2019, Dobson et al. 2022).
 Map not shown to scale.